Want to learn more about Treatment - pot with holes

 Get individual care schedule and reminders for your plant with our app Planta.
 Never kill a plant again!

-Lack of drainage holes can be fatal to your plant, and it’s one of the most common reasons for unhealthy and dying plants.
-If your plant has been overwatered due to the lack of drainage holes, it's important that you repot your plant as soon as possible.
+Lack of drainage can be fatal to your plant, and it’s one of the most common reasons for unhealthy and dying plants.
+If your plant has been overwatered due to the lack of drainage holes, you should repot your plant as soon as possible.

 WHAT TO DO NOW: